The Trithemian Web™

 During all those years, I still made time to pursue my linear graphic design work.
 That has been consistent from 1972 until today.
 For the complete fifty year history of my design saga, please visit my website.

 When did you mint your first NFT?
-What platform did you choose and why?

 Can you tell us one thing you cannot live without? (and why)